 - Combo starters are your main focus here, but there are a few other moves you should add to the mix.
 Grounded Heaven’s Door, Crouch Spin Kick (back crouch attack), and Spinning Demon to Left Hook (press B after a crouch dash) are all great options that should see some use.
 If you’re totally confused, we recommend checking out Kazuya’s SmashWiki page for more details on how to execute each of his moves.

 - When you launch your FP upward, use a mix of up smash and up air to juggle it.
 When it’s launched off-stage, simply wait at the ledge and intercept it with a down smash or Devil Blaster.
 When you’re launched upward, land with forward air or neutral air.

 That’s just about everything!
 You’ll want to avoid using forward smash, 10-Hit Combo, down tilt, and Tombstone Crusher (forward crouch attack) during your training sessions.
 Kazuya has a lot more moves than your average amiibo fighter, but his AI is fortunately quite forgiving.
 If done correctly, you’ll have an extremely powerful contender on your hands who can zero-to-death opponents in a matter of seconds!

 Kazuya isn’t necessarily an easy FP to train, but the fact that his AI knows how to properly use almost all of its moves makes the task much more realistic.
 This means you can still train a strong Kazuya FP even if you’re completely clueless when playing him yourself.
 If you found this guide helpful, feel free to join our Discord community!
 We can answer any specific questions you may have there.
-You can also check out our Patreon and donation box.
 Until next time – happy training!

 If you would like to read more amiibo training guides, please follow this link.